BPS accreditation: Quick summary

 What is BPS accreditation?

 When a degree is recognised by the BPS, it means the programme has been independently reviewed and shown to meet their requirements for quality.
-For students, this gives confidence that the course builds the right skills and expertise to progress as a psychologist in your chosen field.
+For students, this gives confidence that the course builds the right skills and expertise for further psychology study and professional training – to progress as a psychologist in your chosen field.

 You can check whether a course is accredited by: